-A bulk of the academic content consists of leading Australian Judges, QCs, Barristers and Solicitors presenting on their area of expertise.
+A bulk of the academic content at these legal conferences consists of leading Australian Judges, QCs, Barristers and Solicitors presenting on their area of expertise.

-On our academic agenda from past conferences, your fellow Legal Practitioners have said...
+On our academic agenda from past legal conferences, your fellow Legal Practitioners have said...

-In addition to this we also arrange field activities.
-Some examples include: visit to the International Criminal Court, the Hague in Amsterdam (2017), including a lecture from a defence advocate for Gaddafi.
-We have visited the OECD hosted by a Legal Analyst (Paris, 2015).
+At these legal conferences, in addition to this we also arrange field activities.
+Some examples include: visit to the International Criminal Court, the Hague in Amsterdam (2017), including a lecture from a defence advocate for Gaddafi’s son.
+We visited the OECD hosted by a Legal Analyst (Paris, 2015).
 In New York we regularly attend court and speak with & get a briefing from the presiding judge and we heard from the International Law Committee of the NYC Bar Association on the role of Foreign Policy in the 2016 Election.
-In 2017 in New York we visited a Federal District Court in session which included briefing from a US Judge.
 In Rome (2017) we visited the Parliamentary Senate of Italy and heard from an Italian Senator.
 In South Africa (2018) we had a seminar at Constitution Hill Johannesburg where the Constitutional Court is located and also visited the cell where Nelson Mandela was imprisoned, in 2018 we attended question time in the UK Parliament amid all the Brexit controversy.
 In London we saw an original of the Magna Carta and got a briefing from an historian.
 Others include listening to the heart-breaking testimony of one of the Mothers of the Plaza de Mayo whose grandchild was stolen by the Argentinian military regime and talking to a survivor of the Terezin concentration camp outside Prague, events which make us eye witnesses to history.

-Our academic content doesn’t shy away from controversy.
-Over the past few years, we have heard from the following; a past political opposition leader in Buenos Aires (2015), a board member of Dignitas in St Moritz (2017) and the Director of Exit International in Amsterdam (2017) (Associations which advocate for choice in end of life care and euthanasia).
+Our academic content at these legal conferences doesn’t shy away from controversy.
+Over the past few years, we have heard from the following; a political commentator in Buenos Aires (2015), a board member of Dignitas in St Moritz (2017) and the Director of Exit International in Amsterdam (2017) (Associations which advocate for choice in end of life care and euthanasia).
 Human rights and international law are also prominent features of our agendas.
 In Paris (2015), we heard from the President of the French section of Médecins Sans Frontierès (Doctors without Borders), political dissidents in Cuba (2015), a policy chief for UN Peacekeeping Operations in New York (2015) and in St Petersburg (2014) we went to a memorial and had a lecture from a history professor on the Stalin purges.

-Another aspect of our agendas at varying locations includes presentations and Field Trips to other important institutions that do not fit a conventional academic agenda but nonetheless appeal to the worldly lifelong learner.
+Another aspect of our legal conference agendas at varying locations includes presentations and Field Trips to other important institutions that do not fit a conventional academic agenda but nonetheless essential broader professional education.
 In Stockholm (2016), we visited the Nobel Museum and arranged a private workshop entitled ‘Spark of Creativity’ and visited the Kirby Psychiatric Centre in New York (2017) or in Marrakesh a briefing by the North African Reuters bureau chief on African politics.